waiwera/credo/README.rst

  * Louis Moresi
  * Steve Quenette

-The University of Auckland fork of CREDO was developed by:
+The Waiwera fork of CREDO was developed by:

  * Angus Yeh
  * Adrian Croucher